 Up-and-coming influencers appreciate the chance to get news before their competition.
 If your store is planning to launch a new product or you become aware of a new development in your industry, try offering an exclusive sneak peek to your target.
 It will make them feel special and go a long way towards growing your relationship.

-The key to effective sneak peek outreach is making sure that the news is something the target can use on their own site.
+The key to an effective sneak peek outreach is making sure that the news is something the target can use on their own site.
 Visit their site to see what they’ve written about in the past.
 Take note of which topics appeal to their audience, so you’ll have a good idea of what kind of sneak peek will be most valued.

 Ask for a Product Review